InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Construction of

 \subsubsection{Missing Triplets Supplement with LLM}

 However, we notice that triplets generated solely from KG often suffer from missing issues, primarily due to the inherent incompleteness of the KG \cite{DBLP:journals/csur/SmirnovaC19}.
 To address this issue, we propose the utilization of a LLM to complete those missing triplets.
-Specifically, we select 50 samples from each domain for manual annotation, then use these annotated samples for incremental training of an existing information extraction LLM\footnote{\href{https://huggingface.co/zjunlp/baichuan2-13b-iepile-lora}{https://huggingface.co/zjunlp/baichuan2-13b-iepile-lora}} proposed by ~\cite{DBLP:journals/corr/abs-2402-14710}, which has already undergone extensive generic IE instruction tuning.
-Therefore, we anticipate that after incremental training with our domain-specific data, the model can be capable of processing texts within that domain.
-After training, we employ it to conduct relational triplet extraction on previously collected text.
-During this process, it is critical to provide instructions with domain-specific schemas, compelling the model to determine if triplets related to these schemas are present in the text.
-If such triplets are present, the model will predict the relevant triplets.
-Ultimately, triplets generated by LLMs are merged, cleaned, and deduplicated with those generated by the KG.
+Specifically, we select 50 samples from each domain for manual annotation, then use these annotated samples for incremental training of an existing information extraction LLM \footnote{\href{https://huggingface.co/zjunlp/baichuan2-13b-iepile-lora}{https://huggingface.co/zjunlp/baichuan2-13b-iepile-lora}} proposed by \cite{DBLP:journals/corr/abs-2402-14710} and following its training and prediction methods.
+This model has already undergone extensive fine-tuning with general IE instructions, so we expect that after incremental training on our limited domain-specific data, it will effectively handle domain-specific texts.
+We provide the model with instructions, the domain-specific schema mapper, and the input text.
+The model returns the relevant triples present in the text.
+These predicted triples can effectively supplement those missing from the KG generation, such as (Timothy Cook, profession, business executive) shown in Figure \ref{fig:construction}.
+Finally, the triples predicted by the LLMs are merged with and deduplicated against those generated by the KG.